hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

   - Email addresses **may** be collected and used by tournament organisers for any reason so long as it is necessary for the tournament to function.
   - Personal information **may** be collected as needed to fulfill legal, financial, or tax obligations and to fulfill the distribution of monetary or physical prizes.
   - Other exceptions to this rule **may** be granted by the osu! team, provided the tournament organiser provides a thorough justification to them via [tournaments@ppy.sh](mailto:tournaments@ppy.sh) well before any such information is collected.
+  - For tournaments restricting registrations by country, profile flags **should** be used as the basis for entry.
 - In cases where **any** personal information is collected from registrants for any reason, including distribution of prize money:
   - Tournament organisers **must** include a privacy policy on the tournament's forum post and/or wiki page **immediately upon forum post publication** detailing the following:
     - Any users, organisations, or other entities who can view this information.